 This post contains the second chapter of my as-of-yet untitled sci-fi novel.
 I present this first draft now, in a raw, unedited format (be kind, hopefully-soon-to-be-constant reader).
 Feedback is encouraged!
 If you haven’t read the first chapter, you can find it here.

-The crackle and pop of flames snaps me back to conciseness.
+The crackle and pop of flames wakes me up.
 I’m sitting in front of small fire, my body propped against the rough stone wall of a cramped cave.
 I’m wrapped in one of the heavy furs the strangers at the lake had been wearing, my dark blue cadet uniform laid out on a large flat stone next to the fire.
 The silver piping of my 3rd year, a subtle stiff ring of color around the collar of my drying uniform, catches the fire light as the flames dance and toss shadows on the low cave ceiling, and onto the dark stone walls.

 My body aches in a thousand places, and I can feel long stinging wounds around my wrists and on the bottom of my feet where my flesh has been worn away or torn.
 I sit up with a groan and nearly fall back against the cave wall as a wave of nausea and dizziness washes over me like some black surf that threatens to send be back into the black.

 The boy on the left has short cropped blonde hair, earnest blue eyes, and a round, friendly face.
 The frayed piping around his uniform collar is green – the color of a first-year cadet.
 We’d called them plebes at The Reach.
-Second-years were Yearlings, or more often, Yuks.
+Second years were Yearlings, or more often, Yuks.
 Thirds like me were called Cows for some stupid reason that I can’t seem to remember, and fourth years were called Firsties.
 Green is for Plebes, Red for Yuks, Silver for Cows, and, of course, the Firsties wear gold.

 The boy on the right, the smallest of the three, sharpens a small dagger against the surface of a smooth stone with obsessive intensity.
 I can hear the subtle rasp of metal against stone as he methodically draws the dagger back and forth in cold, mechanical sweeps.
 Dirty black hair hangs down to his jaw and he pauses his task often to push stray locks behind his ears and out of his angular, cruel-looking face.
 Torn silver piping rings his collar, identical to my own.
 That should make him about 17, just like me.
 He has a sharp beak of a nose, dark brown eyes, and a thin slash of a mouth that turns down in a bitter frown when he notices that I’m awake.